wpower12/OOP_Python_Tutorial/01_encapsulation.md

 ```

 ## Overview
 These examples barely scratch the surface of the concept of encapsulation, but they should provide a good starting point for the rest of this content.
-Hopefully it's now easier to see how Objects can be used to create useful, manageable abstractions of a large variety of things.
+Hopefully it's now easy to see how Objects can be used to create useful, manageable abstractions of a large variety of things.

-As an initial exercise, consider some more methods you might want to add onto the Character class.
+As an initial exercise, consider some more methods you could add onto the Character class.
 Perhaps some that have different outputs based on the class of the character.

-Additionally, there are more concrete exercises provided in the  '/exercises/02_encapsulation' directory.
+Additionally, there are more concrete exercises provided in the  '/exercises/01_encapsulation' directory.